iSchool-at-Illinois/is203/presentations/WhatIsMathAbout.md

   - \usepackage{mathtools}
 ---

+# Rationale for this presentation

+1. In the first three pages of *BGDM*, our author starts relying on concepts and themes that are going to be important for us through the entire semester.
+2. But he dives right in without calling attention to these crucial ideas.
+3. I not only want you not to miss them, I also want you not to worry if some or all of these ideas are confusing at first.

 # Strange to ask what math is 'about'

 - Wallis, in section 1.1 of *BGDM*, says that all math "rests on the